Historic charm, walkable streets, great restaurants and coastal experiences — all in one place.

 It’s the mix of history, walkability, and coastal atmosphere that makes St. Augustine such an easy and enjoyable place to visit.

-Stay in the heart of the city near top attractions, dining, and shops.
+Stay in the heart of the city near top attractions, walk to over 30 restaurants.

 Relaxed beachfront area with easy access to sand and ocean views.